EnderQIU/ooi3-remastered/README.md

 5. Got 'Cannot get DMM token, are you in Japan?' when local debugging.

-A: Set `FLASK_ENV` to `development` to debug HTML pages without login into the game.
+A: Set `FLASK_ENV` to `development` and check `Do not start game` on main page to debug HTML pages without login into the game.